 In another insightful and fascinating argument, Denison and co-authors argue the coach’s need to be aware of power and discipline in order to make substantial changes to their coaching.
 For more on this, checkout the following article and consider it in light of “positive coaching.”

 - Denison, J., Mills, J. P., & Konoval, T. (2015).
 Sports’ disciplinary legacy and the challenge of ‘coaching differently’.
 Sport, Education and Society, 1-12.

 - Dworkin, S. L. (2001).
 "Holding back": Negotiating a glass ceiling on women's muscular strength.
 Sociological Perspectives, 44(3), 333-350.

 There’s a lovely sentence at the end of the first paragraph that brings up the problem with causality.
 What’s the cause and what’s the effect?
 How do you know which is which?
 Maybe what we think is the effect is in reality the cause because we’re the ones causing it—kind of like a self-fulling prophecy.
 If female athletes and weightlifters limit their bodies by withholding effort, food, and certain training practices, then how will we ever know what their bodies could do?
 It seems we might create erroneous, or at least submaximal, expectations that reinforce current norms.
 In other words, the effect (women are weaker than men and self-limiting their muscle mass and strength) becomes the cause rather than the cause being properly identified as dominant, limiting social norms.

-Be sure to check out Part 1 of my 3-part series to find the full list of articles and links to where you can read them—and stay tuned for Part 3, where we’ll go over the remaining 5 articles on my top 10 list and discuss their importance to coaches across all sports.
+Be sure to check out Part 1 of my 3-part series to find the full list of articles and links to where you can read them—and read Part 3, where we’ll go over the remaining 5 articles on my top 10 list and discuss their importance to coaches across all sports.